Vegetarian Low Calorie Meal Plan UK — Free 7-Day Guide

 Can I get enough protein on a vegetarian diet?

 Yes.
 Eggs, Greek yogurt, cottage cheese, tofu, lentils, chickpeas, and edamame are all excellent protein sources.
-This plan delivers 75–90 g of protein per day, which is sufficient for most adults losing weight.
+This plan delivers 75–90 g of protein per day, which can be enough for many adults losing weight, depending on body size and activity.

 Is this plan vegan-friendly?